 School of Strength is a fun, engaging workout video series that features WWE Superstar Becky Lynch, as well as Special Olympics athletes from across the country.
 The workout series is made up of four videos that focus on strength, balance and endurance.
 Video one is a great way to start things off before jumping into the harder workouts.
 The difficulty of the exercises increases in videos two through four, see if you can work your way up to the “Master Trainer” level.

 To use this resource as a full fitness program, be sure to use the supplemental Caregiver’s Kit and Coach’s Playbook.
 The Caregiver’s Kit gives fun nutrition tips and tricks that will encourage your athlete to begin making healthy choices on their own.
 The Coach’s Playbook provides insight on how to make workouts fun and a list of exercises athletes can do on their own.

-For more information about Fitness Programs, contact:
+For more information about Special Olympics Iowa Fitness programs, contact: